We’ve provided answers to additional questions you may have. Please contact us if your question was not answered here.

 Can I do whatever I want with the video I entered in the contest?

-If you want to share it on social media or love it so much that you want to use it in your portfolio, sure.
-But if you want to use it commercially, i.e., sell it and make money off it, it depends.
-The book excerpt used for this contest is copyright protected.
-Additionally, the photographs of Buxton we’ve provided on our Resources page were given to us by Alisa Corstorphine for use in this contest, not commercially.
+If you want to use it commercially, no. The book excerpt used for this contest is copyright protected.
+Additionally, the photographs of Buxton we’ve provided on our Resources page were given to us by Alisa Corstorphine and others for use in this contest, not commercially.
 If you think you will want to use this entry for commercial purposes, contact us before you enter.

 Can I suggest additional judges and prizes?